 This smashed up waste rock is exposed to the elements.
 Rain falls on these rocks and trickles into streams taking sulfuric acid with it.
-The water carries acid away from mine sites and into streams, rivers, lakes, and groundwater, killing aquatic life and making these waterways inhospitable to all natural communities.
+The water carries acid away from mine sites and into streams, rivers, lakes, and groundwater, killing aquatic life and making these waterways inhospitable to all natural comm inhospitable to all natural communities.